econia-labs/econia/doc/doc-site/docs/overview/orders.md

 ```

 It's easy to tell if this lot size and tick size combination is reasonable by checking the minimum and maximum price under these conditions in nominal (unit) terms.
-Note that the minimum price is also equivalent to price granularity--this tells us the granularity of value for a whole unit of `APT` as opposed to just one lot (equal here to 100000 subunits of `APT`).
+Note that the minimum price is also equivalent to price granularity, which tells us the granularity of value for a whole unit of APT as opposed to just one lot (equal here to 100000 subunits of `APT`).
 Now, using the SDK:

 ```python